-We talked to Neil Krshna of Wordplay Content about content writing, and he had the following to say:-
+Neil Krshna of Wordplay Content tells us about content writing and navigating Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?